PyLink/PyLink/docs/technical/writing-plugins.md

 These functions are usually called in this fashion: `irc.proto.abcdClient(arg1, arg2)`.
 For example, the command `irc.proto.joinClient('10XAAAAAB', '#bots')` would join a PyLink client with UID `10XAAAAAB` to channel `#bots`.

+For sending messages (e.g. replies to commands), simpler forms of:

+- `irc.reply(text, notice=False, source=None)`
+- and `irc.msg(targetUID, text, notice=False, source=None)`

+are also used.

+`irc.reply()` is a special form of `irc.msg` in that it automatically finds the target to reply to.
+If the command was called in a channel using fantasy, it will send the reply in that channel.
+Otherwise, the reply will be sent in a PM to the caller.

-For sending messages (e.g. replies to commands), a simpler form of `irc.msg(targetUID, text, notice=False, source=None)` is also used.
-The sender UID can be set here with the `source` argument, and defaults to the main PyLink client.
+The sender UID for both can be set using the `source` argument, and defaults to the main PyLink client.